 Female mosquitoes lay their eggs in standing water, and that’s where their larvae hatch.
 Empty all stagnant bodies of water you can, like any water that’s pooled in buckets, gutters, ditches, and pet bowls.
 Make sure to refresh the water in any birdbaths and check to see if your potted plants have enough drainage.

 Treat Pools and Ponds

 For standing water that you can’t eliminate, apply a larvicide dunk or liquid larvicide and run the filter regularly.
 To prevent mosquitoes from laying eggs in your pool, be sure to cover the pool at night and during the months when you aren’t using it.

 Citronella candles are a long-time fan favorite for repelling mosquitoes.
 You can buy sizable ones to place around your yard and ensure mosquitoes will keep their distance.

-Set out Thermacell
+Set Out Thermacell

 Mosquitoes like to rest and settle in areas that are cool, damp, and dark.
-Manicure your lawn, trim trees and shrubs, and make sure your grass isn’t getting too tall.
+Manicure your lawn, trim trees and shrubs, and make sure your grass isn’t too tall.
 This will make your yard less hospitable to mosquitoes.